compasscode/site/README.md

 * Share your creations with a community of other learners
 * See what others are creating

-This repository contains the program.house site sourcecode. **Note: it's currently not live, nor anywhere near completion!**
+This repository contains the server/site sourcecode. **Note: it's currently not live, nor anywhere near completion!**

 ### Installation
 If you are interested in running a local copy of the Compass server, you'll need at least [Node.js 6](https://nodejs.org/en/download/current/).